Kumano Kodo Preparation: General Planning & Packing List

 • AllTrails: Trail info app (does not have the exact routes that I took but you can piece together from the info available to complete it).

-• YAMAP: Trail info app used in Japan
+• YAMAP: Popular trail info app in Japan (I personally find AllTrails easier to use)

 • Gaia GPS: Imported GPX onto this app for offline access